 Eskimaux Chart drawn by Iligliuk at Winter Island, 1822.
 In William Edward Parry, Journal of a second voyage for the discovery of a north-west passage from the Atlantic to the Pacific performed in the years 1821-22-23, in His Majesty's ships Fury and Hecla, under the orders of Captain William Edward Parry, R. N., F. R. S., and commander of the expedition, London: J. Murray, 1824.

-Public domain.
 Courtesy of National Library of Canada.
-Click here to view source.